dimauromattia/darktools/maddm/README.md

 **MadDM** is a plugin for ``MG5_aMC@NLO`` (**MadGraph**) for the computation of several dark matter-related observables.

+With the next instructions, you will be able to install the latest version of MadDM, v3.3, which is still in beta version (so bugs are expected, bear with us!).
+We will install the branch `rc/3.3` (which stands for *release candidate*).

 ## Requirements

 - MadGraph v2.9 (LTS version) is required to run the latest version of MadDM, MadGraph v3.* may be supported but more testing is necessary (**notice: this is not the same version used for the MadGraph tutorials**).